bastien34/mastering_cookiecutter_OOo_extension/README.md

 ```

 You can test the created extension generated in `extension/`.
 It will contain option
-dialog for the options defined in the generator, menubar and toobar.
+dialog for options defined in the generator, menubar and toolbar.

 Start coding in the src/ directory.
 Your python code should be located in
  `src/python/you_extension.py`.

 # How to compile my extension?

-When you want to test your extension and compile your work.
-Dont' use the
+TODO: Once you're code is ready, you'll find a tool in the src to compile your work.
-`extension_generator`, it will erase your previous work !
+Dont' use the `extension_generator`, it would erase your previous work !

-Soon, we'll let a script in `tools` dir to generate it.

 # TODO:

-- Handle images (toolbar and extension)
+- Handle images (toolbar and extension).
+Means passing to cookiecutter your working

-- data validation: eg. extension_name shouldn't be capitalized nor accepting
-blank spaces.
+directory to find statics and integrate them in your project.

-- For now supports only **string** and **boolean** types !
+- Yep, it's a shame!
+For now supports only **string** and **boolean** types !
+No
+more time to develop further !

+- Handle LICENSE, README, EXTENSION DESCRIPTION...

+- Document how to translate !!!

+# It bugs?
+Impossible !

+Launch LibO from the command line in a terminal.
+Activate (at least) the INFO logger
+to see what's going on.

+We handle some exception:

+ImageNotFoundError
+    Not implemented yet as said.

+FunctionTypeNotSupportedError
+    For now, we support only `string` and `boolean`.
+If you misspell it, it will
+    raise **FunctionTypeNotSupportedError**.

 ### General Vars